SummerSlam (2025): Background

-The event was held at MetLife Stadium in East Rutherford, New Jersey.
+The 39th annual SummerSlam, and first to be two nights, was held at MetLife Stadium in East Rutherford, New Jersey.

-SummerSlam is an annual professional wrestling pay-per-view (PPV) and livestreaming event traditionally held in August by WWE since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's five biggest events of the year, along with WrestleMania, Royal Rumble, Survivor Series, and Money in the Bank, referred to as the "Big Five".
+SummerSlam is an annual professional wrestling event traditionally held in August by WWE since 1988.
+It was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2014.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four PPVs, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and is considered one of the "Big Five" with the elevation of Money in the Bank in 2021.
 Out of the five, it is considered WWE's second biggest event of the year behind WrestleMania.

 On September 26, 2024, in conjunction with the New Jersey Sports and Exposition Authority (NJSEA), WWE announced the 38th SummerSlam, scheduled to be held across two nights on Saturday, August 2, and Sunday, August 3, 2025, at MetLife Stadium in East Rutherford, New Jersey with a special start time of 6:00 p.m.
 Eastern Time (ET) for both nights.
 MetLife Stadium previously hosted WrestleMania 29 and WrestleMania 35 in 2013 and 2019, respectively, and this is the fourth SummerSlam in East Rutherford, after the 1989, 1997, and 2007 events.
 This would also be the first two-night SummerSlam, though WWE had previously announced that the event would expand to two nights beginning with the 2026 edition in Minneapolis.
 Previously, only WrestleMania had been held as a two-night WWE event since WrestleMania 36 in 2020 (originally done as a precaution due to the COVID-19 pandemic before becoming permanent with WrestleMania 37 the following year).
 The event features wrestlers from the Raw and SmackDown brand divisions, with rapper Cardi B serving as the event's hostess.